Birskis-Barros/mimicry_rings/README.md

-# Evolution of müllerian mimicry rings in a heterogeneous community
+# Evolutionary dynamics of mimetic rings in heterogeneous communities

 This is a repository for the code used in my master dissertaion.